 Most fatal fires occur at night when people are sleeping.
 A working smoke alarm will detect smoke and sound to alert you.
-Effective March 1, 2006, it is the law for all Ontario homes to have a working smoke alarm on every storey and outside all sleeping areas.
+Effective March 1, 2006, it is the law for all Ontario homes to have a working smoke alarm on every story and outside all sleeping areas.
 This covers single family, semi-detached and town homes, whether owner-occupied or rented.

-Choose the best alarm
+Choose the Best Alarm

 There are two different types of smoke alarms to choose from.

 Ionization Smoke Alarm uses a small amount of radioactive material to ionize the air between two electrically charged plates, causing a measurable current to flow between plates.
 When smoke enters the chamber, it changes the flow of current, which is detected and activates the alarm.